etxmato/emma_02/data/FRED1/README.txt

 Deduce-leds.bin
 ===============

-As described in manual: http://www.retrotechnology.com/memship/Sarnoff_FRED_manual_Weisbecker_Robbi.pdf
+As described in manual: http://www.retrotechnology.com/memship/Sarnoff_FRED_manual_Weisbecker_Robbi.pdf.
+Instructions are included in the Deduce-leds.wav file as was on the original tape.
+Card 0 in Emma 02 is 'No  my light is not on', card '1' is 'Yes my light is on'

 Demo.bin
 ========

-Demo using spoken text and tones recorded on original tapes
+Demo using spoken text and tones recorded on original tape and included in Demo.wav

 Digit Display.bin
 =================